dinkar1708/flutter_riverpod_template/README.md

 A new Flutter project.

+Using a Reactive Caching and Data-binding Framework Riverpod

 ## TODOs
 -  fix comamnd line run -> flutter run --flavor development
    - Target file "lib/main.dart" not found.